Filpill/blog-web/content/projects/data_system.md

     end
 {{< /mermaid >}}

-***Note**: There would be intermediate python scripts at different levels to connect the processes together and handle different tasks*
+***Note**: Python scripts are chained at different levels to connect the processes together and handle various tasks along the pipeline*

-This is just the result of incremental upgrades made across the board to optimise my processes in the past.
-I've had a lot of success inter-weaving these tools together purely through experimentation of various python libraries available.
+This is the result of incremental upgrades made gradually over time to optimise my processes in the past.
+I've had a lot of success inter-weaving these tools together through experimentation of the various python libraries available.

 As long as the tools are well written, you can bridge them across to new processes easily and maintain them with little to no effort.
-Not to mention the hunderds to thousands of hours being saved as you execute these processes.
+Not to mention the hundreds to thousands of hours being saved as you execute these processes.

-The idea is not to replicate this system one-to-one, but to inspire a systems level appreciation for connecting automation tools togther in a well thought out manner that serves both the analyst and the end-user.
+The idea is not to replicate this system one-to-one, but methods for connecting automation tools togther in a well thought out manner that serves both the analyst and the end-user.